mikemaccana/powershell-profile/README.md

 # Mike's Powershell Profile

+## A powershell profile for *nix users which accidentally became the most starred Powershell profile on github

 Heya.
 I've been using bash for about two decades before getting onto Powershell.
-I've worked at both Red Hat in the early days and IBM's Dedicated Linux team.
-I now develop node and TypeScript while trying to make verifying websites (EV HTTPS) less painful [CertSimple](https://certsimple.com).
+I'm a *nix person.
+I've worked at both Red Hat in the early days, IBM's Dedicated Linux team, and a bunch of other places working with *nix as an sysadmin, SRE, Architect and Tech Lead.
+I now develop node and TypeScript while trying to make verifying websites ([EV HTTPS](https://certsimple.com/help/what-is-ev-ssl)) less painful at [CertSimple](https://certsimple.com).

-If you come from a *nix background, and want to use Powershell properly, this is the right place.
+**If you come from a *nix background, and want to use Powershell properly, this is the right place.**

  - Implementations of a bunch of Unix commands
  - The code itself contains useful implementations of common patterns - eg, installing packages, reading the registry, interacting with files and processes.
+Learning the basic stuff required to make a profile you're happy with is a great way to get comfortable with Powershell.

 The details below are minimal, but the names of most commands make things fairly obvious.

-## Prerequisities
+## Prerequisities for any *nix user who wants to use Powershell

 ### For a decent, tabbed terminal